Hibachi Pork Fried Rice is one of my favorite things about going out for hibachi! Now you can make this awesome pork fried rice right at home!

-Here’s a great shortcut though if you want a super quick meal, stop on your way home and grab a quart of rice at your favorite chinese restaurant, dinner will be done in 15 minutes.
+An awesome shortcut if you want a super quick meal, stop on your way home and grab a quart of rice at your favorite Chinese restaurant, dinner will be done in 15 minutes!

-Take the eggs out and put in your ground pork to brown.
-Then you add in all the vegetables, rice, and the eggs back in.
+Then you add in the vegetables, rice, and the eggs.
 Season it up with soy sauce and sesame oil and you’re good to go.

 I like to add some hot sauce, or crushed red pepper flakes to mine but you can customize it however you’d like.
-Sesame seed on top are a nice garnish to add some flavor and some crunch.
+Sesame seeds and sliced scallions on top are a nice garnish to add some flavor and some crunch.

 - 5 cups of cooked and cooled white (or brown) rice